ys-yap/ys-yap.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yong Sheng is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yong Sheng is an final year undergraduate at National Tsing Hua University.
+His research interests lie at the interface of particle physics, gravity and cosmology.
 {style="text-align: justify;"}